codepath/android_guides/Animations.md

 </style>
 ```

-Refer to this [stackoverflow post](http://stackoverflow.com/a/5018385) for additional details.
+Refer to this [stackoverflow post](http://stackoverflow.com/a/5018385) for more details.

 ### Fragment Transitions